March 23, 2020

 All station entrances will remain open.

-There will be no impact on the residents of the area.
-Construction work that may generate noise will generally be restricted to a limited time between 7am and 7pm.
+There will be no impact on local residents.
+Construction work that may generate noise will generally be restricted to a limited time between 7 a.m. and 7 p.m.

 Learn more about the project